SierraLima/GitRepo/doc/doc.md

 ## Sprint 1

 For this Sprint we have validate the US1, 2 and 3 and the US 4 added at the middle of the sprint will finish on Sprint 2.
-Some tasks was a little too high evaluated we will try to better evaluate tasks for next sprints.
-We must also corrected some little things on the golfclub registration page.
+Some tasks were a little too high evaluated we will try to better evaluate tasks for next sprints.
+We must also correct some little things on the golfclub registration page.

-On sprint retrospective we decide to take more story point for the sprint 2(21).
-And we have a new ressouve for the developement team (Kevin Kreuzer).
-We have revaluated the US5 to 13 story point.
+On the sprint retrospective we decided to take more story point for the sprint 2 (21) since we have a new ressource for the development team.
+We have reevaluated the US5 to 13 story points.
 We took US4, 5 and 6 for the Sprint 2.

 ## Tee-times "API"